 The corresponding table is snmpTargetParamsTable in the SNMP-TARGET-MIB.
+Each entry is a term:

 {ParamsName, MPModel, SecurityModel, SecurityName, SecurityLevel}.

 - ParamsName is a unique non-empty string.

 - MPModel is v1, v2c or v3

 - SecurityModel is v1, v2c, or usm.

 - SecurityName is a string.

 - SecurityLevel is noAuthNoPriv, authNoPriv or authPriv.